To a somewhat less comedic effect, Kenny Ackerman shouts out "bang bang", "ping ping", and "clash" when getting into a gunfight with Levi.

 Some civilians can be like this, too.
 Eren sees a young brother and sister admiring the Survey Corps and thinking how awesome they are, just like he did only 5 years ago with his own sister.
 He can only look away and try not to cry the same way Erwin looked away in shame last time.

 World of Badass: Averted.
 Despite several people in the series being highly proficient at fighting, the vast majority of humans are just regular people that enlist in the military hoping to never actually have to fight, which explains the high casualty rate of every expedition.

-Grappler In All Of Us: Eren in Rogue Titan form utilizes this a lot in his second fight against Annie, who is the Female Titan, breaking out an assortment of moves ranging from the triangle choke, armbars, and knee bars.
+Wrestler in All of Us: Eren in Rogue Titan form utilizes this a lot in his second fight against Annie, who is the Female Titan, breaking out an assortment of moves ranging from the triangle choke, armbars, and knee bars.

 Considering that, according to Word of God, his Titan formwas based on MMA fighter Yushin Okami, this makes sense.